The-Marcy-Lab-School/swe-sr-1-2/README.md

 ## Prompt 5

 Imagine you are teaching a brand new programmer a brief lesson about `while` loops.
 Your lesson should have the following components:
-* An explanation of the concept with an analogy ("A `while` loop is a ...
+* An explanation of the concept, when it is appropriate to be used, and an analogy ("A `while` loop is a ...
 It is like a ...")
 * An example of the syntax for a `while` loop using a JavaScript code block (triple back ticks)
 * An explanation of the syntax using the terms **`while` keyword**, **code block**, and **stop condition**